sqiu001/CSC322Project/Memo.md

   * Users can go to the “vote” page and vote for a user to add or remove points from their reputation.
 VIPs can vote for a democratic super user by clicking on “super user” on the vote page.

 * Visitors and OUs can complain to SU about a group or other OUs, the SU will decide if the complaint merit action.
 The SU can decide to shut down the group or OU and punish all involved by a certain score deduction or even kick them out from the entire system.
   * Visitors can complain to the SU or send a compliment about any member or any group on the “complain/compliment page”.
 The super user can decide what to do based on the feedback.
+Once the super user login, they will see a list of all the users registered and by clicking on the user, they will be removed from the system and the message "Sent Email notifying user of removal" pops up.

 * OUs who are kicked out will have the final chance to login and do some final processing and will be unable to login ever after.
   * Once the user’s privileges are gone and their credentials are no longer valid, they cannot login into the system.